Seafood Fraud: Stopping Bait and Switch

 Seafood fraud is a global problem: It has been studied and found all over the world.
 Oceana is leading the way by exposing seafood fraud through extensive DNA testing and in campaigning for policy change that would put in place traceability requirements that would result in fish being tracked from boat to plate in order to bring transparency to the seafood supply chain, help prevent seafood mislabeling and fraud and stamp out markets for illegally fished products.

 Seafood fraud can directly threaten human health

-Seafood fraud creates a market for illegal fishing
+Seafood fraud creates a market for illegally caught fish

 Mislabeling fish makes it difficult for consumers to make eco-friendly choices

 Seafood fraud misleads consumers about the true availability of seafood